 Today’s reflection requires an honest discussion with yourself.
 The correlation between self-awareness and successful navigation of chaos becomes clearer when we stop and challenge ourselves to truly understand how we treat others.
 If blame falls within your reflection, perhaps it is time to think differently and recognize the barriers associated with such an approach.

-According to Dr. Susan Krauss Whitbourne, author of The Search for Fulfillment, there are many reasons why people blame others.
-Here are four.
+According to Dr. Susan Krauss Whitbourne, author of The Search for Fulfillment, among the many reasons why people blame others here are four.
 First, blame is an excellent defense mechanism.
 Whether you call it projection, denial, or displacement, blame helps you preserve your sense of self-esteem by avoiding awareness of your own flaws or failings.
 It is far easier to point out the flaws of another.
 If you engage in such behavior are you proud of that?

 Finally, it is far easier to blame someone else than to accept responsibility.
 There’s less effort involved in recognizing your contributions to a bad situation than in accepting the fact that you're at fault and changing so you don't do it again.
 As noted in other Navigate the Chaos posts, you are 100% responsible for your life, your reactions to life, and how you treat others.
 Get over yourself.

 Hong Kong and American martial artist Bruce Lee noted “The medicine for my suffering I had within me from the very beginning, but I did not take it.
 My ailment came from within myself, but I did not observe it until this moment.
 Now I see I will never find the light unless, like a candle, I am my own fuel.”
 Self-reflection allows us opportunities to identify our own ailments and recognize that the medicine for our suffering has always been within our grasps.